tdeekens/flopflip/readme.md

   feature toggles onto the `props` of a component
-- `ToggleFeature` a component conditionally rendering its `children` based on the status of a passed feature flag `<ToggleFeature>` child based on the status of its passed feature flag
+- `ToggleFeature` a component conditionally rendering its `children` based on the status of a passed feature flag
+- `useFeatureToggle` a React hook to read a single flag
+- `useFeatureToggles` a React hook to read multiple flags at once
+- `useFlagVariation` a React hook to read a single variation of a flag
+- `useFlagVariations` a React hook to read multiple variations of a flag at once
+- `useAdapterStatus` a React hook to read the underlying adapter's status
+- `useAllFeatureToggles` a React hook to read all feature toggles
-- `reducer` and `STATE_SLICE` a reducer and the state slice for the feature toggle state
+- `flopflipReducer` and `FLOPFLIP_STATE_SLICE` a reducer and the state slice for the feature toggle state (`@flopflip/react-redux` only)
-- `createFlopFlipEnhancer` a redux store enhancer to configure flipflip and add feature toggle state to your redux store
+- `createFlopFlipEnhancer` a redux store enhancer to configure flopflip and add feature toggle state to your redux store (`@flopflip/react-redux` only)
+- `TestProviderFlopFlip` a test provider component for testing (`@flopflip/react-broadcast` only)

 ### Configuration